randrini/nzbdav/README.md

 --buffer-size=1024
 --dir-cache-time=1s
 --links
+--use-cookies
+--allow-other
 ```

-The `--links` setting in RClone is important.
+* The `--links` setting in RClone is important.
 It allows *.rclonelink files within the webdav to be translated to symlinks when mounted onto your filesystem.

     > NOTE: Be sure to use an updated version of rclone that supports the `--links` argument.
     > * Version `v1.70.3` has been known to support it.
     > * Version `v1.60.1-DEV` has been known _not_ to support it.

+* The `--use-cookies` setting in RClone is also important.
+Without it, RClone is forced to re-authenticate on every single webdav request, slowing it down considerably.
+* The `--allow-other` setting is not required, but it should help if you find that your containers are not able to see the mount contents due to permission issues.

 # Radarr / Sonarr